python/mypy/docs/source/common_issues.rst

    c.x << 5  # Since this will fail!

 To work around this problem consider whether "mutating" is actually part of a protocol.
-If not, then one can use a ``@property`` in the protocol definition:
+If not, then one can use a :py:class:`@property <property>` in the protocol definition:

 .. code-block:: python

-   from typing_extensions import Protocol
+   from typing import Protocol

    class P(Protocol):
        @property